-This Winter has been particularly cold and wet.
-If you have a couch, Kikuyu or buffalo lawn, this would mean that you may have lost a fair bit of colour bought on by cold, damp conditions.
-As the ambient temperature increases, so too does the soil temperature which is what triggers the lawn to climb out of Winter dormancy.
+Aside from the tail end of August, this Winter has been wetter than usual.
+If you have a couch, Kikuyu or buffalo lawn, you may have lost a fair bit of colour brought on by these cold, damp conditions.
+As the ambient temperature increases, so too does the soil temperature, which is what triggers the lawn to climb out of Winter dormancy.
 While I've already seen some improvement in our display lawns, recovery times will usually extend through September into October.

 What should you do now?

 For information on what to do now by way of early Spring maintenance, have a look at last week's blog, where I go through in some detail the things that you can do now to help restore colour and get your lawn going for the season.

 If you're like me, you may have found yourself in the garden last weekend, inspired by the first day in a long time where the ambient temperature crept into the 20s in the metro area.
 It felt good to be warm and in the sun and inspired me to consider what needs doing this Spring!
 This probably won't be news to any serious gardener, however, I'll say it anyway... now and right throughout Spring is the perfect time to get stuck into a lawn project around your home.
 The combination of mild warmth and rain are ideal conditions for establishing lawns and make for fast establishment.

 For those of you who are thinking about embarking on a DIY lawn project, you'll no doubt have a lot of questions.
 This is where we come in, and I can say that we're here to help, no strings attached.
 If you need help or advice, feel free to give us a call or drop into our store @ Hove, where our staff can help with anything and everything to do with lawns and irrigation.

 We'll be able to help you answer questions like:

 - How do you prepare your soil?

 - Which type of lawn should you install?

 - How do you plan for and install an irrigation system?